**This article is written by JC A level H2 / H1 Chemistry tutor - Mr Chong**

 Ask your school mates for ideas.
 Collaboration is the key in the 21st century world.

-Information for those aiming for a distinction in H2 chemistry in the year 2018:
+Information for those aiming for a good grade in H2 chemistry in the year 2020:

 Do you know how to draw the Lewis structure of HgC2N2O2?
 Wiki for mercury fulminate to check the answers.

-Maybe the strategy now could be to brush up on the theory aspect of weaker topics and to practise lots of Singapore-Cambridge exam papers, and a little prelim papers.
+Maybe the strategy now could be to brush up on the theory aspect of weaker topics and to practise lots of Singapore-Cambridge exam papers, and prelim papers.

 Group 17 (Group VII) elements